ricebear-org/ricebear-org.github.io/discord.md

 If you aren't an active Supporter yet, you can't join the [X/XX channels](#any-channel-with-x-suffix) without being moved in by [an active Supporter](#ricebear-supporter).

-You can gain access to more channels through joining organizations (see next section) and Ring System promotions.

-### Join Organizations
+### Join Organizations to Access More Channels

-Once you become Ring 4, you can gain access to more topic-specific channels by joining organizations, which are listed under #org-list.
-If the organization is joinable, feel free to join it by clicking the appropriate emoji reaction in #org-text.

-1. Check #org-list to see if the organization is joinable.
+Once you are Ring 4, you can gain access to more channels through joining organizations (see next section) and Ring System promotions.
+In #org-list, you can click the appropriate emoji reaction on the message to join/leave a public organization.
+Joining a private organization requires permission from the listed organization manager.

-2. If the organization is joinable, you can react with the appropriate emoji shown under the listing message.

-3. You should now see the appropriate channels.

-To remove your membership from an organization, you can remove your reaction under the same listing message in #org-list.

-If you have an idea/request for an organization/channel, send it to a Ring 1 member.
-However, if the organization/channel requires restrictions on who can join (besides being at least Ring 4, the base restriction on almost every channel), the organization/channel won't be created unless you are an active Supporter.
-Any idea/request that is a direct result in a rule violation will be rejected, no matter if you are a Supporter or not.
+If you have an idea/request for an appropriate public organization/channel, send it to a Ring 1 member.
+To restrict membership, you must be an active Supporter.
 See the [ricebear Supporter](#ricebear-supporter) section for more.

 ### User Roles and Perks